 |Category||Lowered Cutoff||Lowered Scores||Lowered Cutoff||Lowered Scores|

 - As per the analysis of the previous year NEET PG question paper, the questions were from the syllabus prescribed by MCI.
 According to the students, the NEET PG 2020 exam was very easy to moderate and the questions from the Pre-Clinical section were more difficult as compared to other sections.

 - The paper analysis of the NEET-PG 2020 showed that questions on Anatomy and Physiology topics seemed complicated.

 - Candidates should do a proper revision because the syllabus of NEET PG is somewhat extensive and those who have done a proper revision can attempt the paper easily.

-- Some students also mentioned that image-based questions, which help in checking the diagnosis skills of a candidate, were simpler in NEET PG exam.
+- Some students also mentioned that image-based questions, which help in checking the diagnosis skills of a candidate, were simpler in the NEET PG exam.

-Selection and admission to any postgraduate seat in an institution recognized by Indian Medical Council (IMC) are only when a candidate fulfills the admission criteria, eligibility criteria, medical fitness and criteria set by the university or Institutions.
+Selection and admission to any postgraduate seat in an institution recognized by Indian Medical Council (IMC) are only when a candidate fulfills the admission criteria, eligibility criteria, medical fitness, and criteria set by the university or Institutions.

 National Board Of Examination (NBE) has no role in counselling or allocating the seats to candidates.

 Candidates will be eligible to sit for NEET PG 2020 Counselling under All India Quota seats only if he/she has secured a minimum of 50 percent marks and has a name in the merit list published by Medical Counselling Committee.

 **NEET PG 2020 Counselling Schedule is out now!!!**